viviparous/showcal/README.md

 # showcal
-Showcal is a calendar/task/appointment manager ("bash script").
+Showcal is a minimalist calendar/task/appointment manager ("bash script").
 It is simple -- VERY simple -- and portable.

+The "philosophy" is to
+-- be minimal, simple, and portable.
+-- list week numbers with the weeks beginning on Monday.
+-- manage dates/tasks/appointments in a simple text file.

 Dependencies: bash, Perl, awk, ncal , cal (in Cygwin).